FAR-Lab/Mobile_HRI_Lab_Hub/lab2/Readme.md

 ## Part B. Costume the device

 Only now should you start worrying about what the device should look like.
-Develop three costumes so that you can use your CloneBot as this device.
+Develop three costumes so that CloneBot can fit into it's setting.

 Think about the setting of the device: is the environment a place where the device could overheat?
 Is water a danger?